 Figure 2.
-Layang- laying Distance from Home to Off-Farm
+Layang-layang Distance of Home and The Farm Location

 4.2.2.
-Distance from Home to Ornamental Fish Farm and Off-farm Type
+Distance from Home to Ornamental Fish Type

-Table 4 and Figure 3 below show the relationship between distance from home to ornamental fish farmand their types of off-farm activity.
-36.8% of ornamental fish farmers who participated in agriculture as their off-farm activities were located less than 10 kilometres distance to their fish farm.
-5.26% of ornamental fish farmers who participated in oil palm plantation as off-farm activities were located within 11 to 20 kilometres distance to their fish farms.
-5.26% of ornamental fish farmers who participated in Non Agriculture and private company job as their off-farm activities were located more than 21 kilometres distance to their fish farms and home and 5.26% of ornamental fish farmers who participated in own job were located less more than 31 km from their fish farms and home.
-From this result, it can be concluded that house location has a positive effect to the participation in aquaculture and off-farm employment, especially in agriculture activities.
-Farmers who live near the ornamental fish farm will probably choose to do other agriculture activities because of their interests and the distance between locations do affect neither travelling time nor increase income.
+Table 4 and Figure 3 below show the relationship between distance from home to ornamental fish type.
+73.7% of ornamental fish farmers who participated in goldfish farming were located less than 10 kilometres distance to their house.
+15.8% of ornamental fish farmers who participated in goldfish and tiger barb rearing lives 11 to 20 kilometres distance to their house and 10.5% of the respondents who reared in goldfish and tiger barb lived 21 to 30 km away from their house.
+From this result, it can be concluded that house location has a positive effect to the participation in aquaculture activities of in goldfish and tiger barb rearing.
+Farmers who live near the ornamental fish farm will probably choose to do farming activities because of their interests and the distance between locations do affect both travelling time and save money.